WhitelistVideo

 Behavioral Signs

-• Rushing through responsibilities — Racing through homework/chores to get to YouTube
+• The Rush — Racing through dinner or homework just to get back to a screen.

 Physical Signs